 Only 2 people showed up…myself and Gil.

-Talk about a fleeting moment that would change the direction of the rest of your life.
-Gil walked into the room and I felt an instantaneous attraction to him in a way I had never experienced before.
-It wasn’t just his looks but his quirks and manners, the way he was able to instantly connect with people.
-He was different.
+Talk about a fleeting moment that would change the direction of the rest of your life!
+Gil walked into the room and I felt an instant attraction and connection to him in a way I had never experienced before.

 It didn’t take us long.
-2 days after meeting, we moved into to a homestay together.
+2 days after meeting, we moved into a homestay together and have been living together since.
 Needless to say, I didn’t learn much Spanish!

 We spent the next couple of months travelling through Central America in a whirlwind of tostadas, markets, sloths and meaningful conversations about life.
 I sensed the doubt from bystanders.
 They saw a holiday romance and warned me of my impending heartache.
 As with so many things in my life though, I ignored all advice.

 It’s not easy being with someone from a different country.
 Firstly we had to make the tough choice which one of us would leave our friends and family.
 Visa restrictions decided this for us and Gil packed a bag and moved to London.
-We were lucky that his Grandmother was Romanian enabled him dual nationality otherwise it would have been hopeless.
+We were lucky that his Grandmother was originally Romanian, pre-WWII, which enabled him dual nationality otherwise it would have been hopeless.
 Thank goodness we met pre-Brexit!

 Those early years were difficult.
 Gil had been fresh out of mandatory army service when I met him.
 He didn’t have a degree or work experience, was in a new country, speaking a second language with a restrictive working visa.
 We were poor, working long hours in jobs that we hated, living with leaky sinks and crazy borderline psychopathic housemates.

 Maintaining relationships with family abroad was also an ongoing battle.
 Juggling annual leave, mixed with feelings of guilt and outside pressure.

 We were tested individually, as were the boundaries of our relationship.
 Could we really make this work?